How to live with the pain of uncertainty.

 - It may be helpful to see a physician for medication to help promote sleep and appetite.

 - Seek out professional help whether with a therapist or clergy.
 Meeting with other families that have someone missing can be helpful and serve as mutual support.
 Don’t wait to get this help; the sooner, the better.
 If the family does not want to go, you must go alone.

 - Turning to drugs or alcohol can make matters worse and lead to addiction.
-There are healthier ways to calm and soothe you.
+There are healthier ways to calm and soothe yourself.